 - $4 million to $5 million

 Take a look at local real estate trends over the past 12 months on our Mercer Island Real Estate Statistics page.

 Mercer Island “Nosy Neighbor Report” – May 2017

 Here’s our new monthly “nosy neighbor” report with all data for all residential sales on Mercer Island (not including unlisted sales).
 If you’re curious about a recent sale in your neighborhood, you can learn the details with a quick glance at this report:

 Sirianni Real Estate Group News & Notes

-We were busy in May with two new listings – this sweet home in Seattle’s Leschi neighborhood and this classic mid-century home in Seattle’s Montlake neighborhood (both are now pending and received multiple offers).
+We were busy in May with two new listings – this sweet home in Seattle’s Leschi neighborhood (now pending with multiple offers) and this classic mid-century home in Seattle’s Montlake neighborhood.
 We’re looking forward to bringing on another new listing in Sammamish this week.
-We were also happy to have recently helped our clients purchase a wonderful Northwest Contemporary home on Mercer Island.
+We were also happy to have recently helped our clients purchase a wonderful Northwest Contemporary home on Mercer Island, picture above.